About Fabrix

 FABRIX asks if it is possible for a digital platform or series of tools to help unite and rebuild an industry like T&C while at the same time facilitate the development of spatial urban areas in a way that would include a more localized and socially inclusive regenerative and innovative manufacturing sector.

 This EU-funded project takes two very different cities as case studies: Rotterdam in the Netherlands and Athens in Greece.
-Working with representatives from the many aspects that make up the textile and clothing industry, from student designers to established textile producers and everyone in between, we’ll define needs, build community, and combine services in an innovative and interactive platform, called MANTEL, that will support a more local, circular, regenerative and ethical manufacturing and consumption process.
-Our approach encompasses fostering a network of cooperation among designers, manufacturers, policymakers, and educational institutions.
-By promoting circular business models, supporting the development of sustainable materials, and advocating for ethical practices, we aim to catalyze a comprehensive transformation of the T&C sector in Athens and Rotterdam.
-The tools and methods will be available to other cities and industries to use and adapt to their context.
+Working with representatives from the many aspects that make up the textile and clothing industry, from student designers to established textile producers and everyone in between, we’ll define needs, build community, and combine services in an innovative and interactive platform that will support a more local, circular, regenerative and ethical manufacturing and consumption process.